FusionAuth/fusionauth-site/site/_posts/2022-10-27-introducing-biometric-authentication.md

 Biometrics authentication with WebAuthn will be available for general release in November 2022 for all FusionAuth Essentials and Enterprise plan developers.
 Contact FusionAuth technical sales for a free trial.
 Learn more at [fusionauth.io/biometric](https://fusionauth.io/biometric).

 ### Office Hours
-Join FusionAuth authentication experts & engineers to see WebAuthn in action on Friday, November 4th @ 12 pm MST live on [YouTube](https://www.youtube.com/watch?v=zx0Rfg1Vgik).
+Join FusionAuth authentication experts & engineers to see WebAuthn in action on Friday, November 4th @ 12 pm Mountain Time live on [YouTube](https://www.youtube.com/watch?v=zx0Rfg1Vgik).

 ### About FusionAuth